Samsung is rolling out the July security patch to more devices internationally — here's the complete list

 This story was originally published and last updated .

-The update was available on the Galaxy S10 series before the end of June, and now it's quickly reaching other devices as well.
+The update was available on the Galaxy S10 series before the end of June, and now it's coming to the Galaxy S20 FE, Note 10 Lite, and more.
 You can see the complete list below:

 Galaxy S10 series